kkent030315/ChatApp/README.md

 # About The Security

-Secruty features are incomplete since this is not for public.
+Secruity features are incomplete since this is not for public.